Are you a safety representative

 HSE places great importance on worker involvement and consultation, which has proved to be a key factor to improving health and safety in the workplace.

-For more information on worker involvement including video case studies see our 'do your bit' pages.
+For more information on worker involvement including video case studies see our 'do your bit' pages (links to the National Archives).

-Trade Union Safety Representatives can contact the Health and Safety Executive about something that has either caused, or has the potential to cause significant harm.
+Trade Union Safety Representatives can contact the Health and Safety Executive (links to the National Archives) about something that has either caused, or has the potential to cause significant harm.